 Nope… unless you want to buy a CUSAGC hoodie or t-shirt, nobody else need ever know you are a member!
 SSAGO is not a uniformed organisation, but SSAGO and CUSAGC have neckers for members to wear if they wish, and members may wear a CUSAGC name tape on their Scouting/Guiding uniform if they are a member of another section.

-No, there is absolutely no obligation to, and many of us aren’t!
+No, there is absolutely no obligation to!
 Of course, you can if you want to, and CUSAGC helps support any students working in the Scouting or Guiding communities locally whether they are a member or not – this includes helping you find an appropriate group.
 We also run service events so that members can become involved without needing to make a regular commitment.

 One of the ways we can help make our events accessible is to hire out camping/activity equipment for free to members so that they need not buy their own.
 In addition, you pick and choose what you turn up to, so you can regulate the cost.
 If you’re having money problems, let us know – after all, we’re all students with limited resources too!